Why SEO is Important For eCommerce Sites?

 The time it takes to download a web page or media file is known as page speed.
 This time is measured for both desktop and mobile versions of a website and includes any external resources.
 Back in the late 90s, dial-up modems were the norm for internet access.
 It took seven to ten seconds to load a web page.
 Today, however, the United States has made incredible strides in improving the speed of internet access.
 Today, most internet users expect a page to load within three seconds.

-Fortunately, there are tools that can help eCommerce website owners to determine their site’s speed.
+Fortunately, there are tools that can help eCommerce website owners to determine their site’s speed and optimize their ecommerce SEO.
 One of the best tools for this purpose is Google PageSpeed Insights.
 Using these tools, you can pinpoint exactly what’s causing your web pages to take a long time to load.
 While technically a site can be fast, its actual speed isn’t.
 To determine the speed of your website, Google PageSpeed Insights measures five factors.
 First, FCP measures the amount of time it takes for the browser to render initial information.
 This includes images, background images, non-white canvas, and scalable vector graphics.

 Schema markups